Autoscotty43/Autoscotty43.github.io/README.md

 ## Features
 - Responsive design for desktop and mobile.
-- Sections: Home, About, Projects, and Contact.
+- Sections: Home, About, Projects, Certificates, Resume and Contact.
 - Links to my GitHub repositories.
 - Clean and modern UI following a consistent theme.